Warbourn/pwn.college_aditya/digesting_documentation.md

 ```

 ### New Learnings
-Reading manuals, man command.
+--help command

-## 5. Searching for Manuals
+## 7. Help for builtins
 In this challenge, we'll practice using help to look up help for builtins.
 This challenge's challenge command is a shell builtin, rather than a program.
 Like before, you need to lookup its help to figure out the secret value to pass to it!

 ### Solve
 **Flag:** `pwn.college{glu5IPJBcVOs3DKPFjqHFWH2DIA.QX0ETO0wiMxITNxEzW}`

-The first comman dI had to run was the man challenge. in the synopsis it said -gqualu NUM and written below it was if num is correct print flag.
-Num is 227.
+buildin porgram had the --help command then put the correct argument to generate correct flag.

 ```bash
 hacker@man~help-for-builtins:~$ help challenge